scrapy/queuelib/README.rst

    :alt: Coverage report

-Queuelib is a collection of persistent (disk-based) queues for Python.
+Queuelib is a collection of persistent (disk-based) and non-persistent (memory-based) queues for Python.

 Queuelib goals are speed and simplicity.
 It was originally part of the `Scrapy framework`_ and stripped out on its own library.